 Are swallowing problems common in Parkinson’s disease?

-Upto % of patients with Parkinson’s disease may complain of swallowing problems.
-The medical term for swallowing problems is “Dysphagia”.
+Up to % of patients with Parkinson’s disease may complain of swallowing problems.
+The medical term for eating problems is “Dysphagia”.

 In milder cases, you may just have the feeling that food gets “stuck” in your throat.